hazemabubaker/RPA-Onboarding-Procedure/README.md

 # RPA and UIPath Onboarding Procedure

 ## Overview
-Our goal is to provide a mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective Xocialive members.
+Our goal is to provide a mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective RPA Developer.

 ![](img/RPA_Onboarding_Process_Outline.png)